libremfg/rhize-docs/content/concepts/architecture/eda.md

   parent = "arch"
 +++

-# Overview

-## What is Event Driven Architecture?
-Event-Driven Architecture (EDA) is a software design pattern that focuses on the flow of events, notifications, and messages within a system to facilitate communication and interaction between different components or services.
-In an event-driven architecture, systems are built to respond to events rather than following a strict procedural flow.
+_{{< abbr "eda" >}}_ is a software design pattern that focuses on the flow of events, notifications, and messages within a system to facilitate communication and interaction between different components or services.
+In {{< abbr "eda" >}}, systems are built to respond to events rather than following a strict procedural flow.

-At the heart of EDA is the concept of events.
+At the heart of  is the concept of events.
 Events are discrete occurrences or notifications that represent changes or actions within a system.
 These events can include user actions, changes in data, external triggers, or any other meaningful incident.
 Event-driven systems typically have three main components:

 1. **Event Producers:** These are entities that generate or trigger events.
 They can be user interactions, sensors, external systems, or even other components within the same system.